LuckyKaloyan/JavaWebAdvancedExam/README.md

 The project demonstrates real-world backend architecture, Spring Security, database persistence, and admin moderation features.

 ---
+##
+You can reach the project at: https://mymealmeterwebapp.azurewebsites.net/
+---
 ## Quick Navigation

 [Overview](#overview) •